microsoft/vscode-docs/docs/python/python-tutorial.md

 Next, run the file in the debugger using the "Python: Current file" configuration as described in the last section.

-Unless you're using an Anaconda distribution or have previously installed the `matplotlib` package, you should see the message, **"ModuleNotFoundError: No module named 'matplotlib'"**.
-Such a message indicates that the required package isn't available in your system.
+You should see the message, **"ModuleNotFoundError: No module named 'matplotlib'"**.
+This message indicates that the required package isn't available in your system.
+If you're using an Anaconda distribution or have previously installed the `matplotlib` package you may not see this message.

 To install the `matplotlib` package (which also installs `numpy` as a dependency), stop the debugger and use the Command Palette to run **Terminal: Create New Terminal** (`kb(workbench.action.terminal.new)`).
 This command opens a command prompt for your selected interpreter.